 On Ubuntu 16, the path is typically

 If it exists, change the value as follows.

-If it doesn’t exist, add it anywhere except the
+If it does not exist, add it to the

 bind-address = <ip address of your Magento web node>